On Legendrian products and twist spuns: Other examples of Legendrians that are not twist spuns

 \section{Other examples of Legendrians that are not twist spuns}

 The two Legendrian tori constructed in \cite{LegendrianBSLagrangianTori}, corresponding to suitable threefold covers of the Clifford and Chekanov torus, are here shown to not be Legendrian isotopic to twist spuns.
-This is done by mere considerations of their augmentation varieties, while considering the structural result for the DGA of a twist spun from Part (1) of Theorem \ref{thm:Kunnethformula}.
+This is done by mere considerations of their augmentation varieties, while taking the structural result for the DGA of a twist spun from Part (1) of Theorem \ref{thm:Kunnethformula} into account.

-We consider a conical special Lagrangian inside $\R^6$, whose intersection with the standard contact sphere $S^5$ is a Legendrian torus which projects to $\C P^2$ as a threefold cover of the monotone Clifford torus (the Legendrian link of the Harvey--Lawson cone).
-After a Legendrian isotopy into a small contact Darboux ball, we get the Legendrian $\Lambda_{\OP{\OP{Cl}}}\subset J^{1}(\R)$ with the front projection in Figure \ref{fig:Clif}.
+We consider a conical special Lagrangian inside $\R^6$, whose intersection with the standard contact sphere $S^5$ is a Legendrian torus which projects to $\C P^2$ as a threefold cover of the monotone Clifford torus (this is the Legendrian link of the so-called Harvey--Lawson cone).
+After a Legendrian isotopy into a small contact Darboux ball, we get the Legendrian $\Lambda_{\OP{\OP{Cl}}}\subset J^{1}(\R)$ with the front projection shown in Figure \ref{fig:Clif}.
 The computation of it appeared in \cite{KnottedLegendrianSurface} and \cite{LegendrianBSLagrangianTori}:

 \begin{prop} For the Lie group spin structure and suitable choices of capping paths and basis $\{\mu,\lambda\}$ of $H_1(\Lambda_{\OP{Cl}})$, the augmentation variety of $\Lambda_{\OP{Cl}}$ is equal to the one-dimensional complex pair of pants